vitroid/cycless/README.md

 # cycless

-A collection of algorithm to analyze a graph as a set of cycles.
+A collection of algorithms to analyze a graph as a set of cycles.

+Some codes come from [https://github.com/vitroid/Polyhed](vitroid/Polyhed) and [https://github.com/vitroid/countrings](vitroid/countrings) are integrated and improved.

 ## References